yourobsessed/MADTeam3New/README.md

 **Food Court Crowdedness**

 Users can view the real-time crowdedness level of each food court.
-Inside a food court, users have the option to provide information on how crowded it is, rating it on a scale of 1 to 10.
+Inside a food court, users have the option to provide information on how crowded it is, rating the status of the foodcourts.
 This data is then shared with other users who are looking for less crowded places to dine.
 If no data is available, the app will display the crowdedness as "unknown."

 (Done by Colin)